Skopje: Ottoman period

+In 1623–1624, Pjeter Mazreku, a Roman Catholic prelate, reported the town was inhabited by "Turks (Muslims), the majority of them being Albanians, the rest are of Asiatic origin", Mazreku further wrote, "there are also Jews, Serbs and some Greeks in the town".
+In the Ottoman period, Turk was used within Christian writings as a name for a Muslim or for Islamised Albanians.
+Sources from the years of 1689–1690 considered the town of Shkupi (Skopje) during those periods as part of Albania.

+Until the 17th century, Skopje experienced a long golden age.
+Around 1650, the number of inhabitants in Skopje was between 30,000 and 60,000, and the city contained more than 10,000 houses.
+It was then one of the only big cities on the territory of future Yugoslavia, together with Belgrade and Sarajevo.
+At that time, Dubrovnik, which was a busy harbour, did not even have 7,000 inhabitants.
 The city severely suffered from the Great Turkish War at the end of the 17th century and consequently experienced recession until the 19th century.
-In 1689, the Hapsburgs seized Skopje which was already weakened by a cholera epidemic.
-The same day, general Silvio Piccolomini set fire to the city to end the epidemic.
-It is however possible that he wanted to avenge damages that Ottomans caused in Vienna in 1683.
-Skopje burned during two days but the general himself perished of the plague and his leaderless army was routed.
+In 1689, the Habsburgs seized Skopje which was already weakened by a cholera epidemic.
+The same day, general Silvio Piccolomini began the Skopje fire of 1689, attempting to end the epidemic.
+It is however possible that he wanted to avenge damages that the Ottomans caused in the Battle of Vienna in 1683.
+Skopje burned for two days but the general himself perished of the plague and his leaderless army was routed.
 The Austrian presence in Macedonia motivated Slav uprisings.
-Nevertheless, the Austrians left the country within the year and the Hajduks, leaders of the uprisings, had to follow them in their retreat north of the Balkans.
-Some were arrested by the Ottomans, such as Petar Karposh, who was impaled on Skopje Stone Bridge.
+Nevertheless, the Austrians left the country within the year and the Hajduks, the leaders of the uprisings, had to follow them in their retreat north of the Balkans.
+Some were arrested by the Ottomans, such as Petar Karposh, who was impaled on Skopje's Stone Bridge.

 After the war, Skopje was in ruins.
 Most of the official buildings were restored or rebuilt, but the city experienced new plague and cholera epidemics and many inhabitants emigrated.
-The Ottoman Turkish Empire as a whole entered in recession and political decline.
-Many rebellions and pillages occurred in Macedonia during the 18th century, either led by Turkish outlaws, Janissaries or Hajduks.
+Ottoman Empire as a whole entered into recession and political decline.
+Many rebellions and pillages occurred in Macedonia during the 18th century, either led by Ottoman outlaws, Janissaries or Hajduks.
 An estimation conducted by French officers around 1836 revealed that at that time Skopje only had around 10,000 inhabitants.
 It was surpassed by two other towns of present-day North Macedonia: Bitola (40,000) and Štip (15–20,000).